You CAN homeschool and we can help.

 High School students can earn college credit by passing a test in that subject (CLEP test, AP test).
 Necessary test preparation usually proceeds taking those tests including completing an AP level coursework.
 Most of our HEED Students complete the 24 dual enrollment courses we offer and also enroll in 8-21 additional credit at the local Florida state college or university.

 When can my child earn dual enrollment credits?

-Our Dual enrollment courses taught through Palm, Beach Atlantic University allows students in grades 11 and 12 to dual enroll and earn 24 credits.
+Our Dual enrollment courses taught through Palm Beach Atlantic University allow students in grades 11 and 12 to dual enroll and earn 24 credits.
 Students can enroll in local colleges even younger.

 What do colleges require from home schoolers?

-Colleges are interested in the SAT or ACT scores of home schoolers especially since home schoolers do not have official GPA’s or class rankings.
-A transcript of successful college dual enrollment credits or is also a great benefit.
+Many colleges focus on homeschoolers' SAT or ACT scores since they do not have official GPA’s or class rankings.
+A transcript of successful college dual enrollment credits is also a great benefit.